-The bunya
+The bunya tree,

 (Araucaria

-Australian species of Araucaria
+Australian species of Araucaria, it

-named after), a magnificent and distinctive
+is a magnificent and distinctive tree of

-tree of great importance
+great importance (nutritionally and

-the Aboriginals.
+spiritually) to the Aboriginals.

 The Bunya